 What happens when a member emails you to cancel?
 Think differently about the cancellation request.
 Develop a response that assures your member that you understand their need to cancel their membership at this time.
 Empathize with their situation and provide solutions.

 Cancel their membership and keep their membership benefits active through the end of the year.

 Let them know they can still enjoy all their benefits of membership, without taking another shipment, including member benefit pricing, shipping incentives, complimentary tasting experiences and event tickets.
 Your goal is to retain this canceled member as a new member of your Membership Alumni Program.

 Re-engage this segment with email campaigns and special offers.
 Let them know that when your tasting room reopens, you have saved them a seat and can’t wait to share a glass with them.

 Invite them back.
 In the new year, reach back out to this segment and reoffer membership.
 Share the exciting wines you have planned to release, events you have scheduled (onsite at the winery and virtually) and new guest experiences you are launching.
 Create excitement around your membership and remind them why they joined in the first place.

 Strategic Planning for the Future: What comes next

 Prepare training.
 Now is a great time to prep training content for your tasting room team.
-You could wait to conduct such training in person or hold it online via Zoom.
+You could conduct such training in person or hold it online via Zoom.
 Keep your team busy by asking them to brainstorm training topics they would like for the next 12 months, and then schedule into a master training calendar.

 Conduct a collateral audit.
 Collect all printed materials your guests see when they visit the tasting room.
 Assemble them and evaluate the look, feel and messaging.
 Take this time to make changes, work with a designer to update them, and have them printed and shipped for when you reopen.